 One solution to the troubles above is considering real-time coaching.
-Just as it sounds, real-time coaching is a system that assists call center managers with identifying coaching opportunities in real-time.
+Just as it sounds, real-time coaching is a system that assists contact center managers with identifying coaching opportunities in real-time.

 The Importance of Real-time Coaching

 Real-time coaching offers the best feedback possible.
-In return, agents can apply constructive criticism promptly, which can help improve their overall performance.
+In return, contact center agents can apply constructive criticism promptly, which can help improve their overall performance and customer satisfaction.

 It also helps pinpoint exactly where an agent’s performance needs to be enhanced.
 For instance, with the help of this system, coaches can provide useful feedback to agents, such as what trigger words are and how to identify them.

 While it may be tempting to provide feedback based on personal preference rather than constructive criticism, it’s important to refrain from doing so.
-For this can be seen as micromanaging and overly critical.
+This can be seen as micromanaging and overly critical.